-· Right know why an application for credit was not approved,
+- Know why an application for credit was not approved,

-· Right to an understandable credit agreement in plain language,
+- An understandable credit agreement in plain language,

 Paying back creditors

-“Once the consumer has paid off their debt, the debt counsellor sends a clearance certificate to their creditors, notifies the NCR and the credit bureaus.
-Consequently, credit bureaus will be prompted to remove the ‘under debt review’ flag from the consumer’s profile, thus now allowing the consumer to take out credit once again.”
+“Once the consumer has paid off their debt, the debt counsellor sends a clearance certificate to their creditors, and notifies the NCR and the credit bureaus.
+Consequently, credit bureaus will be prompted to remove the ‘under debt review’ flag from the consumer’s profile, thus allowing the consumer to take out credit once again.”

 Emolument Attachment Orders

 Emolument Attachment Orders (EAOs) are court orders that compel an employer to deduct money that an employee owes to a creditor from the employee’s wages or salary.

 Magwegwe explains, “A court will only make such an order where it is satisfied that there is a valid underlying debt, or that there has been written consent to the order being taken, or the court has previously made an order instructing that the debtor’s salary or wage be attached.”